openSRS-App/openSRS/README.md

 ## Authors

-Jimmy Phong, Brian Bui, Alan Lee, Tristel Wastell
+Christian Hubbard, Jimmy Phong, Cherie Zhong, Alex Infante

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.